Cobertos/tumblr-media-downloader/README.md

 # tumblr-media-downloader

-An npm script that will go through your blog posts or like posts using an API key and download:
+An npm script and website that will go through your blog posts or like posts and download:

 * Videos from `video` posts
 * Photos from `photo` posts